|

 state, which is suitable to be passed as argument to methods such as

-state.public static void execute(Runnable runnable)
+ENDED state.public static void execute(Runnable runnable)

 public static Object execute(Callable<?> callable)